Gordon's Conjectures: Pontryagin-van Kampen duality and the Fourier transform in hyperfinite setting

 Internal sets $A$ which can be put into a one-to-one correspondence via an internal bijection with sets of the form $\{1,\dots,n\}$ for some $n \in \sbN$ are called {\it hyperfinite\/}; in that case $n = |A|$ is referred to as the {\it number of elements\/} of $A$.
 Hyperfinite sets (briefly, HF sets) behave within the internal context much like finite sets though, for $n \in \sbN \sms \bN$, they are (externally) infinite.

-Internal and, particularly, hyperfinite sets lie on the bottom of the descriptive hierarchy of some (still not too wild) external sets.
-We use them as mathematical models of crisp, sharply demarcated groupings of objects.
-Next to them in this hierarchy (but not less in importance) there are the {\it galactic} or $\Sigma^0_1(\kappa)$-sets and the {\it monadic\/} or $\Pi^0_1(\kappa)$-sets, defined as unions and intersections, respectively, of systems of internal sets of admissible size.
-Galactic sets serve as mathematical models of groupings demarcated by possibly hazy properties, gliding to a horizon toward which the property fades.
+Internal and, particularly, hyperfinite sets are the simplest objects in the descriptive hierarchy of the at least in principle describable external sets.
+Intuitively, they serve as mathematical models of unambiguous, sharply demarcated groupings of objects.
+Next to them in this hierarchy there are the {\it galactic} or $\Sigma^0_1(\kappa)$-sets and the {\it monadic\/} or $\Pi^0_1(\kappa)$-sets, defined as unions and intersections, respectively, of admissible size systems of internal sets.
+From the formal point of view, it is namely these sets which make work the powerful techniques of Nonstandard Analysis based on {\it saturation}.
+Intuitively, galactic sets can be viewed as mathematical models of groupings demarcated by some observational horizon toward which the property possibly fades.
 Then the monadic sets are just complements of galactic sets with respect to internal sets; they model negations of properties demarcated by some observational horizon.